Pet Care Home

 Description

-The Red Arc Pencilfish, true to its name has a elongated body that is pointed at the snout.
-It has a beautiful red body color with two strong horizontal black lines, giving it a broadly striped appearance.
+The Coral Red Pencilfish, true to its “pencilfish” name, has an elongated body that is pointed at the snout.
+It will grow to just over 1 inch (2.9 cm) and has an expected lifespan of 5 years.
+Its beautiful red body features two strong, horizontal black lines, giving it a broadly-striped appearance.
 The lower portion is paler and often white.
-Males are the more brightly colored sex and have a white patch at the base of the dorsal fin.
+Males are more brightly-colored than females and have a white patch at the base of the dorsal fin.

 Fish Keeping Difficulty